|Flamenco dancer at Poble Espanyol|

 If you are interested in seeing Poble Espanyol but do not wish to pay the entrance prices, this is an opportunity to see the area.
 Entrance to the village is included in the price of the flamenco show.
-Either before the show begins of once it has finished you can take a wander around Poble Espanyol and you will not be asked to leave.
+Either before the show begins off, or once it has finished, you can take a wander around Poble Espanyol, and you will not be asked to leave.

 Location map showing the walking routes to Poble Espanyol from the nearest metro stops

 Carrer d'Arago, 2

 Gran Via de les Corts Catalanes, 373 - 385

 This flamenco experience is one that I will never forget.
 A picturesque setting and quality food all served to add to an evening which, for me, was all about traditional Spanish dance and music.
 I felt privileged to bear witness to a stunning spectacle of skill and passion.